Sigeberht of East Anglia: Accession

 After an interregnum prompted by Eorpwald's assassination, Sigeberht returned from Gaul to become ruler of the East Angles.
 It is likely that he gained the kingdom by military means, because his prowess as a commander was later remembered.
 During his reign, part of the kingdom was governed by Ecgric his 'kinsman', a relationship described by the Latin term cognatus.
 This may mean that Ecgric was a son of Rædwald.
-However, the historian Steven Plunkett is amongst those that consider Ecgric to be the same person as Æthelric, named in the East Anglian tally (in the Anglian collection) as a son of Eni, Rædwald's brother.
+However, Plunkett is amongst those that consider Ecgric to be the same person as Æthelric, named in the East Anglian tally (in the Anglian collection) as a son of Eni, Rædwald's brother.
 Whoever the pagan Ecgric was, Sigeberht had equal or senior power while he ruled, because the influence of his religious patronage was felt throughout his kingdom.

 Sigeberht's Christian conversion may have been a decisive factor in his achieving royal power, since at that time Edwin of Northumbria (616–632 or 633) was the senior English king and he and Eadbald, who ruled Kent, were Christian.
 Eadbald certainly had contacts with the Frankish rulers.
 After Dagobert succeeded Clothar II in Francia in 628, Sigeberht's emergence helped to strengthen the English conversion upon which Edwin's power rested.
 Sigeberht is likely to have encouraged the conversion of Ecgric, if he was not already Christian.
 Edwin's encouragement took shape in the marriage of his grand-niece Hereswitha, sister of Hilda of Whitby, to Æthelric, Rædwald's nephew.
 Hereswith and Hilda were under Edwin's protection and were baptised with him in 626.